project-bayard/Bayard/heroku.md

 The application's staging branch [is hosted here].
 Any changes to the staging branch are immediately deployed.
 This is an unstable deployment of the application for development purposes only.

-To configure the application to work with a heroku account of your own off from a local branch:
+To configure the application to work with a heroku account of your own from a local branch:

 1.)
 Install the heroku toolbelt: `wget -O- https://toolbelt.heroku.com/install-ubuntu.sh | sh`